 Sir Isaac Newton (1643-1727)

-After Sir Isaac Newton invented the reflecting telescope in 1688, it soon became eminently clear that the Earth was not the centre of our solar system.
+After Sir Isaac Newton invented the reflecting telescope in 1688, it soon became eminently clear that the Earth was not the center of our solar system.
 The final nail in the coffin of geocentrism then came after Newton published his Principia Mathematica in which he definitively proves the heliocentric model first proposed by Copernicus.

 “In the center of all rests the Sun.
 For who would place this lamp of a very beautiful temple in another or better place than this from which it can illuminate everything at the same time?”